r0d3r1ck0rd0n3z/Images-in-Google-Calendar/README.md

-# Images-in-Google-Calendar
+# Images in Google Calendar

-Tampermonkey script to make images appear in Google Calendar
+Tampermonkey script to make images appear in Google Calendar.